hockeyhero/nearest/docs/0201 Testing Nearest.md

 # Testing Nearest

-Its possible to test the Nearest service to prove its working.
+Its possible to test the Nearest service locally to prove its working.
 This also helps prove your environment.
 I'm going to include screen shots from my workstation.
 For context my Git Repo is here:

 `C:\Git2\nearest`